Rebiya Kadeer: July 2009 riots

-While the protests that preceded the July 2009 riots were ostensibly a response to the death of two Uighur workers in Guangdong, the Chinese government catapulted Kadeer into the limelight when it claimed the WUC, which she heads, had planned the riots.
+While the protests that preceded the July 2009 riots were ostensibly a response to the death of two Uyghur workers in Guangdong, the Chinese government catapulted Kadeer into the limelight when it claimed the WUC, which she heads, had planned the riots.

 Taiwan denied a visa to Kadeer in September 2009, alleging she had links to the East Turkestan Islamic Movement, which is classed as a terrorist organization by the United Nations and USA.
 Kadeer has denied the charges.

 On 3 August, Xinhua reported that two of Rebiya Kadeer's children had written letters blaming her for orchestrating the riots.
 According to Xinhua, they pleaded: "We want a stable and safe life … Please think about the happiness of us and your grandchildren.
 Don't destroy our happy life here.
 Don't follow the provocation from some people in other countries."
 Germany-based spokesman for the WUC rejected the letters as fakes.
 A Human Rights Watch researcher remarked their style was "suspiciously close" to the way the Chinese authorities had described rioting in Xinjiang and the aftermath.
 CCTV broadcast a video of interviews with the family members of Kadeer on 4 August.

 Xinhua announced in early September 2009 that three properties owned by Kadeer's companies, including the Akida Trade Center, where more than 30 members of Kadeer's family were reportedly living, would be torn down due to "cracks in the walls and sunken footings".